longturn/freeciv21/docs/Modding/Tilesets/Tutorial/01_intro.rst

   You may find that syntax highlighting gives strange results with Freeciv21 files: when this happens, configuring your editor to use syntax highlighting for INI configuration files usually helps.

-You may have noticed that we didn't need to copy any image file in order to create the new tileset.
+You may have noticed that we did not need to copy any image file in order to create the new tileset.
 Indeed, if you scroll down in ``tutorial.tilespec``, you will find that it references files from ``amplio2``: